Jeff-Chow-0622/small-project-for-MDN-application/README.md

 Why This Design Works
 This design was chosen to ensure modularity, extensibility, and user-friendliness:

-Modularity: The program is divided into distinct components (e.g., user registration, workout tracking, equipment management), making it easy to update or extend specific features without affecting the rest of the system.
-Extensibility: Users can add new equipment or muscle parts as their fitness routines evolve, ensuring the system remains relevant to their needs.
-Progress Tracking: By providing detailed comparisons of progress over time, the program fosters motivation and engagement.
-Reduced Redundancy: By remembering previously used equipment, the program enhances efficiency and minimizes user frustration.
-User-Friendly Interface: The program uses an intuitive menu-driven system, supported by detailed prompts and error handling, ensuring accessibility for users with minimal technical expertise.
 Ultimately, this program was designed with a focus on providing a functional and engaging tool for fitness tracking, emphasizing adaptability and usability.
-While improvements can always be made, the current implementation addresses the key requirements effectively and lays a strong foundation for future enhancements.
+While it’s not perfect and still has some defects, improvements can always be made, the current implementation addresses the key requirements effectively and lays a strong foundation for future enhancements.